TheCodeWan/Ultimate-Tic-Tac-Toe-Bot/README.md

 git pull
 ```

-**Note:** Auto-update only works for a **git clone** of this repo (with access if the repo is private).
+**Note:** Auto-update only works for a **git clone** of this repo.
 A one-off downloaded zip won’t auto-update until you switch to git.

 **Ctrl+U note:** In many terminals Ctrl+U normally clears the line.
 This program tries to reuse it for “update,” but if that doesn’t work on your machine, just type `update` and press Enter.